-Ref Terms Description Shell an Shell and core (non-residential and residential institutions only) CN1 Applicable assessment criteria Both options: All criteria relevant to the building type and function apply.
-Residen tial - Partially fitted an d fully fitted CN2 Applicable Assessment criteria - Single and multiple dwellings Both options: This issue is not applicable.
-General CN3 Setting a curfew The Commission Internationale d'Eclairage (CIE) guidance recommends the setting of a curfew.
+Ref Terms Description Shell a Shell and core (non-residential and residential institutions only) CN1 Applicable assessment criteria Both options: All criteria relevant to the building type and function apply.
+Reside ntial - Partially fitted an nd fully fitted CN2 Applicable Assessment criteria - Single and multiple dwellings Genera al CN3 Setting a curfew The Commission Internationale d'Eclairage (CIE) guidance recommends the setting of a curfew.
 This will normally include floodlighting, signage and all lighting that is not required for safety or security.
 Illuminated advertisements may be excluded from this requirement, but will need to comply with different levels of maximum luminance depending on the surrounding and background environment (see criterion 3).
 Where a different curfew time applies for other reasons (e.g. noise control), consideration should be given to the coordination of the curfews, e.g. allowing sufficient time of operation for the lighting after the conclusion of the activity to facilitate crowd dispersal, particularly where large numbers of spectators are involved.